ruslanmv/HDP-Sandbox-AWS/README.md

 Specify the path to your key-pair file and connect.

 3. Install git with `sudo yum install -y git`.
-Check out the scripts with `git clone https://github.com/qge/hdp.git`, and then `cd hdp`.
+Check out the scripts with `git clone https://github.com/ruslanmv/HDP-Sandbox-AWS.git`, and then `cd HDP-Sandbox-AWS`.

 4. Install docker on the EC2 instance with `bash install_docker.sh`.
 Logout the SSH client and login again (Step 2).